 At the end of 2016, the Company discontinued its activities at the steelworks at its Beasain plant.
-Consequently, the Company's directors evaluated the recoverability of the related net assets, based on the appraisal performed by an independent valuer, recognising impairment with a charge to profit or loss for 2016 (2018 and 2017: no additional impairment was recognised).
+Consequently, the Company's directors evaluated the recoverability of the related net assets, based on the appraisal performed by an independent valuer, recognising impairment with a charge to profit or loss for 2016.
+In 2019 a portion of the provision was used, since certain fully depreciated steelworks items were derecognised.